AmrR101/2019-Alliance-for-Global-Health-and-Science-Makerere-University_Variants/variant_analysis/variant_calling.md

 <img src="variant_analysis_figures/wkflow_3.png" alt="workflow flowchart" width="600px"/>

+Considerations:

+* The quality of the basepair
+* The position of the basepair in the read
+* The strand of the read
+* The mapping quality

 ### Haplotype Calling

 Generally speaking there are two popular simple variant (SNPs/INDELs) callers, [GATK](https://software.broadinstitute.org/gatk/) and [Freebayes](https://github.com/ekg/freebayes).
 Both are now haplotype callers, in the sense that it calls variants based on the literal sequences of reads aligned to the reference region, not their precise alignment (CIGAR alignment).
 Hapoltype calling avoids one of the core problems with alignment-based variant detection --- that identical sequences may have multiple possible alignments: